-- If your dog is typically in a Safe Place such as your home with good Wi-Fi signal, and you do a couple of 30 minute walks daily without any Bluetooth connectivity, then you can expect to get 20 days of battery life.
+- If your dog is typically in a Safe Place such as your home with a good Wi-Fi signal, and you do a couple of 30-minute walks daily without any Bluetooth connectivity, then you can expect to get 20 days of battery life.

 - If your dog is lost and is outside of a Wi-Fi Safe Place with no Bluetooth connectivity and no FitBark mobile app running in the background, the battery life will be 4 days.

 If you are a new user you can easily set up your new FitBark GPS device by following these steps:

 After you have downloaded the FitBark App from either the IOS App Store or the Google Play Store, you need to open the app and create your account.

 This is your personal profile, your dog’s profile will be created later.